Datagen-Project/Whitepaper-2.0/README.md

 **Why the Decentralized Cloud Computing Infrastructure that World needs could just be a Layer1, but it’s a Risky Bet**

-Based on all that we said before, the simpler solution to all the problems assessed before could simply seem to be a properly designed standalone Layer1: when designing a Layer1 you can customize many parameters, including blocktime, runtime, consensus protocol and you can even design proper incentives so that some validators can choose to be independent from centralized server farms without being strangled.
+The simpler solution to all the problems assessed until now could simply seem to be a properly designed standalone Layer1: when designing a Layer1 you can customize many parameters, including blocktime, runtime, consensus protocol and you can even design proper incentives so that some Validators can choose to be independent from centralized server farms without being strangled.

 So, why not just using a Layer1?